• Skip to primary navigation

 Kale and Spinach: place in your food processor and blend until finely chopped.
 Squeeze out as much liquid as you can using your hands.

 Broccoli: add the florets and stems to your food processor and pulse until finely chopped.
-Optional step: roast in the oven for 10 minutes to dry the broccoli so you get a crisper pizza crust.
+Optional step: roast in the oven for 10 minutes to dry the broccoli, resulting in a crisper pizza crust.

-Zucchini: grate using the small holes on your grater.
-Squeeze out as much liquid as possible, first using your hands and then with some paper towels.
+Zucchini: Grate using the small holes on your grater.
+Squeeze out as much liquid as possible, first with your hands, then with paper towels.

 Nutrition